Tanda and MYOB Desktop is run through a flat-file integration, where a file can be exported from Tanda with your Timesheets into MYOB.

-- If you're on a Tanda Managed Award Template, you have completed the Payroll Configuration: Integrating the Managed Award Template step.
+If you're on a Tanda Managed Award Template, you have completed the Payroll Configuration: Preparing for payroll on a Managed Award step.
 For Desktop, this involves creating new Payroll Categories and it may also involve changing Base Hourly rates for staff.

 To remove Standard Pay in MYOB:

 Go to Card File > Cards List > Employee.
 Select an employee to go into their profile > go to Payroll Details tab.
 In the left sidebar, select Standard Pay and in the table, in the Hours column next to Base Hourly, delete out the number and then click Ok:

 Note: MYOB has a little quirk that it adds back in Standard Pay if you change the Base Hourly rate of an Employee in MYOB.
 You might be doing this as you pay the employee above award or at the end of financial year.
 If you do make this change in MYOB, just make sure to remove Standard Pay again.

 Go to Timesheets > Weekly/Fortnightly:

 All your Timesheets should be green to show they're approved:

 If there are any that are showing white, just click on the employee's name to go into their Timesheet to check for any shifts you haven't approved.